BUYERS AND SELLERS MARKETING TIPS

 Check to make sure your battery charges via wall socket.
 To do so, plug your battery into the ELF in the wall first and then the battery into the charger at which point you should hear a whirling noise and see a green (full) or red (depleted) light.
 If not, either your battery won’t charge OR your charger may be bad.
 Sometimes the charger ‘s fuse can be bad and be replaced.
 A full charge on a 48V battery is ideally at 53-54V which indicates full.
 Anything less than 48 volts indicates wear and around 50V, you'll start to run into trouble and replacement will be need.
 When battery is low, often if you go up a steep hill, your ELF’s BMS system may shut off your ELF.

 By hand with a multimeter having DC voltage:

-The most basic, cheap dmm can do this.
-Turn the meter on, and set the dmm selector to VDC, 0-50V.
-(Note that some types of dmm specify a voltage range and some do not).
-Then using your dmm’s + and - probes, touch the negative and positive leads to the negative and positive leads of the battery’s Anderson connector.
-The dmm will display your voltage reading.
+The most basic, cheap voltage meter can do this.
+Turn the meter on, and set the selector to VDC, 0-50V.
+(Note that some types of meters specify a voltage range and some do not).
+Then using your meter's + and - probes, touch the negative and positive leads to the negative and positive leads of the battery’s Anderson connector.
+The meter will display your voltage reading.
 Use caution to not short out the battery by touching the probes together while testing or it will arc and spark, potentially damaging the multimeter and the battery.: